MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Netherlands/telebanking.md

  For more information, see [How to: Create and Export Payment History](../../LocalFunctionalityForMicrosoftDynamicsNav2016/Netherlands/how-to-create-and-export-payment-history.md).

 ## Bank Statements
  For all your financial interactions through your bank, the bank can send you electronic bank statements.
 These statements can be imported into the Bank\/Giro Journals.
-If you want, you can have [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] automatically reconcile these statements during this import process and determine whether a statement can be applied to open ledger entries for the relevant vendor\/customer.
+If you want, you can have ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> automatically reconcile these statements during this import process and determine whether a statement can be applied to open ledger entries for the relevant vendor\/customer.

  For more information, see [How to: Import and Reconcile Bank Statements](../../LocalFunctionalityForMicrosoftDynamicsNav2016/Netherlands/how-to-import-and-reconcile-bank-statements.md).

 ## Exchange Protocols
- For both exporting and importing, a number of protocols have been defined. [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] supports the following protocols:
+ For both exporting and importing, a number of protocols have been defined.
+ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> supports the following protocols:

 -   CLIEOP3 \(export\)